 But as a consequence of caring, many older women have taken a financial hit by giving up work or cutting down their hours.
 Women make up six in every 10 carers.

 A Labour government should help older women to combine work and care, with a right to leave to help them adjust to changes in caring responsibilities and support to return to work when possible.

 Older women want, and need, to be visible in public life.

 It’s vitally important for older women to be an active and engaged part of society in order to drive the change they wish to see.
 They need to have their voices heard in the media, in public life and in civil society organisations far more.
 Rather than see them as objects of pity, there is so much to celebrate and learn from their wisdom and experience.

 A Labour government would implement the double discrimination provisions of the Equality Act 2010 – which the coalition government failed to do – to prevent older women experiencing combined age and gender discrimination.

 Older women are demanding a better deal and Labour must deliver it.
 It’s clear that the Conservatives don’t have a clue how.
 If we get this right we will empower older women, who have shown they want to work and to care across the generations, so that,operating from the centre of our families, we can provide the glue to keep communities working well together.

 Fiona Mactaggart MP is secretary to the Commission on Older Women and chair of the Parliamentary Labour Party Women’s Group

 This article originally appeared in the Fabian and Compass collection ‘Riding the New Wave: Feminism and the Labour Party’ edited by Anya Pearson and Rosie Rogers.
 It is available to read online here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.